stella3d/browser-compressor/README.md

 [This section of the wikipedia entry](https://en.wikipedia.org/wiki/Dynamic_range_compression#Controls_and_features) explains the common terms used in the controls, such as: `threshold`, `ratio`, `attack`, & `release`.

-#### Latency

-There is a very small (less than 10ms) amount of latency inherent to WebAudio, but i have not noticed it when watching video - this is less than a frame.

 ## Limitations